Exact constants in Poincare type inequalities for functions with zero mean boundary traces: Acknowledgments

 \section{Acknowledgments}

 The first author was supported by RFBR grants 11-01-00825 and 14-01-00534 and by St.Peterburg University grant 6.38.670.2013.
 The second author was supported by RFBR grant 11-01-00531-a.
 We thank N. Filonov for useful comments.
-Also, we are grateful to the anonymous reviewer who found a gap in the first proof of Theorem 3.2.
+Also, we are grateful to the anonymous reviewer and to S. Kr\"omer who found gaps in the previous proofs of Theorem 3.2.